gusutabopb/aioinflux/README.rst

 arguments are also supported and can be mixed with keyword arguments.

 Aioinflux comes with some built-in query patterns, defined in `queries.yml`_.
-Users can define additional query patterns by using the |set_custom_queries|_ helper function.
+Users can define additional query patterns by using the |set_qp|_ helper function.
 However, for one-off queries, passing a raw query to directly to ``InfluxDBClient.query`` can be simpler.